How far we have come.

 That’s God’s “tech.”

-And we’ll never equal let alone surpass it.
+And we’ll never equal, let alone surpass, it.

-Now what grows on trees there is money.
+Now what grows on trees, there, is money.

 The shift from fruit to firmware began around World War II, when Stanford University played a pivotal role in attracting defense and electronics contracts.
 Its provost, Frederick Terman, encouraged faculty and graduates to start tech companies locally instead of moving east.
 He helped establish the Stanford Industrial Park in 1951 (now Stanford Research Park), offering affordable land and close access to Stanford’s academic resources.